 When organizations can simulate products, tools, and assembly processes in a virtual environment, they can minimize risk and save significant amounts of time and money.
 The Auros software makes this process even more efficient, as it gathers knowledge from expert stakeholders and brings it into the virtual environment, where it can be reused and applied by less experienced personnel.
 Product design Assessments directly reference model-based visualizations to make sure that reviews are completed with fidelity, and compliance is maintained across project lifespans, which also saves time and increases efficiency.

 While these are just a few of the ways that engineers use Auros, there are many more versatile features and options available.
-If you’re interested in learning more about how your organization can use the Knowledge Aware approach through Auros, visit aurosks.com to schedule a consultative briefing with a lead Auros Application Engineer.
+If you’re interested in learning more about how your organization can use the Knowledge Aware approach through Auros and other knowledge management solutions, visit aurosks.com to schedule a consultative briefing with a lead Auros Application Engineer.